AdobeDocs/analytics.en/help/implement/vars/plugins/numberssuite.md

 # Adobe plug-in: Numbers Suite

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Purpose of This Plugin

-### What does this plug-in do?
-The Numbers Suite a series of JavaScript functions that allow you to...
+The Numbers Suite a series of JavaScript functions.
+It includes the following plug-ins:

-* Add a specific number of zeroes to the beginning of a number (if a number is required to have a certain number of digits in it)
+* **`zeroPad`**: Add a specific number of zeros to the beginning of a number.
+This plug-in is useful if a variable requires a certain number of digits, such as if you work with JavaScript date objects and want to format a date's month and day with two digits instead of just one digit.
+For example, `01/09/2020` instead of `1/9/2020`.
-* Generate a random number with a specific number of digits
+* **`randomNumber`**: Generate a random number with a specific number of digits.
+This plug-in is useful if you deploy 3rd-party tags and want a cache-busting random number.
-* Round a number to the closet hundredth (for currency purposes)
+* **`twoDecimals`**: Round a number to the closet hundredth.
+This plug-in is useful for currency purposes, allowing you to round a number to a valid currency value.

-### Why should I use this plug-in?
-You should use the Numbers Suite if, for example..
-* You work with JavaScript date objects and need to make sure that you format a date's month and day with two digits instead of just one digit (e.g. "01/09/2020" instead of just "1/9/2020")
-* You deploy 3rd-party tags and need to generate a cache-busting random number
-* You need to capture currency-based values in Adobe Analytics variables but need the values to be rounded to a proper amount

-## Prerequisites
-None

-## How to Deploy

-You may use one of the following three methods to deploy the Numbers Suite.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension